draveness/DKChainableAnimationKit/README.md

 ## Podfile

 ```
+use_frameworks!

 pod "DKChainableAnimationKit", "~> 1.0.0"
 ```

 # Usage

-If you are familiar with JHChainableAnimations, reading usage here isn't required.

-The only different between the two framework is that when using `DKAnimationKit` you should first call `animation` on `UIView` instance.
+DKChainableAnimationKit is designed to be extremely easy to use.
+First call `animation` method on `UIView` instance, and then add the animation you want followed by a `animate(t)`.

 ```
 view.animation.moveX(10).animate(1.0)